onera/Cassiopee/Converter/doc2/source/elsAProfile.rst

     :type  method: 0 or 1
     :param axe2D: 1 if (y,z), 2 if (x,z), 3 if (x,y)
     :type axe2D: int
+    :param methodPE: 0 (for regular mesh), 1 otherwise
+    :type  methodPE: 0 or 1
     :return: modified reference copy of t
     :rtype: identical to t